GeoTexDensifier: Geometry-Texture-Aware Densification for High-Quality Photorealistic 3D Gaussian Splatting: Experiments

 \section{Experiments}

-We evaluate our GeoTexDensifier on eight indoor scenes and seven outdoor scenes, including nine cases from from Mip-NeRF 360~\cite{barron2022mip}, four indoor cases ``Church'', ``Auditorium'', ``Courtroom'' and ``Meeting Room'' from Tanks and Temples~\cite{knapitsch2017tanks}, and two real outdoor scenes ``Wufeng Tower'' and ``Office Park'' captured by DJI Zenmuse P1 and Phantom 4 RTK respectively, each of which is composed of multi-view digital images, corresponding camera intrinsic and extrinsic parameters, and sparse SfM map points recovered by COLMAP~\cite{schoenberger2016sfm}.
+We evaluate our GeoTexDensifier on nine cases from Mip-NeRF 360~\cite{barron2022mip}, twenty one cases from Tanks and Temples~\cite{knapitsch2017tanks}, and two real outdoor scenes ``Wufeng Tower'' and ``Office Park'' captured by DJI Zenmuse P1 and Phantom 4 RTK respectively, each of which is composed of multi-view digital images, corresponding camera intrinsic and extrinsic parameters, and sparse SfM map points recovered by COLMAP~\cite{schoenberger2016sfm}.
 Each experimental case typically contains some fully textured regions with appearance details, and some weakly textured surfaces.
-We implement GeoTexDensifier based on the source code of original 3DGS~\cite{kerbl20233d} and compare our implementation with original 3DGS and three other SOTA methods Mini-Splatting-D~\cite{fang2024mini}, GeoGaussian~\cite{li2024geogaussian} and Pixel-GS~\cite{zhang2024pixel}.
+We implement GeoTexDensifier based on the source code of original 3DGS~\cite{kerbl20233d} and compare our implementation with original 3DGS, original 3DGS with depth prior from Depth Anything v2 (DAv2)~\cite{yang2024depth}, and three other SOTA methods Mini-Splatting-D~\cite{fang2024mini}, GeoGaussian~\cite{li2024geogaussian} and Pixel-GS~\cite{zhang2024pixel}.
 All the results are trained with the source code of each method conducted on a single Ubuntu18.04 server with an Nvidia GeForce RTX4090 GPU with $24$GB memory, and $500$GB RAM, with the metrics SSIM, PSNR and LPIPS given in subsection~\ref{sec:qual-quant-evaluation} to evaluate the corresponding rendering quality.
-We also exhibit ablation studies on texture-aware densification and geometry-aware splitting modules in subsection~\ref{sec:ablation-study} to show the usefulness of each strategy on the improvements of the reconstruction quality of 3DGS models.
+We also exhibit ablation studies on key modules such as texture-aware densification, geometry-aware splitting with \textit{VDRC} and normal guidance in subsection~\ref{sec:ablation-study} to show the usefulness of each strategy on the improvements of the reconstruction quality of 3DGS models.